etten/sandbox/README.md

 	`$ php web/index.php orm:schema-tool:create`

+6. Create a User (username and password).

+	`$ php web/index.php user:create`

 6. Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the web server and then visit `http://localhost:8888` in your browser.

+You can log-in as created user via `http://localhost:8888/sign/in`.

 ## Security warning